mck-sbs/Parkinson-Dataset/README.md

 # Parkinson-Dataset
-Machine learning with Parkinson dataset.
+Machine learning with the Parkinson dataset.
 Using k-fold cross-validation and oversampling imbalanced data.